 In case you didn’t know, potato flour takes in more liquid than regular flour.
 Thus, if your recipe asks for water, start small.
 If your dough is too sticky and hard to handle, add more all-purpose flour.

 All-purpose flour is a decent substitute but not a perfect one.
 Your bread will likely lack moistness, color, and flour.
 The dough can be stickier and harder to mold but still something you can work with.

 My last piece of advice is if you don’t have potato flour at hand, buy some or make it.
 These substitutes work.
 However, they just can’t beat the benefits of potato flour.

 Potato Starch Vs. Potato Flour: What’s The Difference?

-I don’t know why but people t potato starch for potato flour.
-And they utilize the terms interchangeably.
+People tend to mistake potato starch for potato flour and utilize the terms interchangeably.
 I’ve even seen some products named “potato starch flour”.

 And since I care about you and your future recipes, I want to help you learn the differences between the two before you start cooking.
 First and foremost, potato starch is tougher than potato flour.

 Therefore, if you make the mistake of using potato starch thinking it’s potato flour, your fluffy dish turns into a hard one that won’t be edible.
 Although both are made of potatoes, they’re quite different.

 At first sight, it can seem that they aren’t that different.
 However, that’s not true.
 The only resemblance is their main ingredient which is potato.
 Potato flour comes from the whole potato, skin, and all.